naving-hue/datajournalism-fall2026/readme.md

 Navin Gilchrist

-*I hope to learn a bit more about code and data in this class, as well as further my Journalism-specific knowledge because I haven't taken a major-specific class yet*
+*I hope to learn a bit more about code and statistics in this class, as well as further my Journalism-specific knowledge because I haven't taken a major-specific class yet.*